Geographic data mining and visualisation for beginners - Overpass turbo tutorial

 I just mentioned that this query will get everything.
 Fortunately, it is not true.
-It will get everything within area visible in your map view.
+Like previously presented querries it is limited to area visible in your map view.
 You can pan around to see that objects not inside this area are not downloaded.
-After moving view to a different location and select "run" button on top-left to see results of the query in a different location.
+After moving view to a different location and select "run" button on top-left you will see results of the query in a different location.

-Filtering is necessary to display data for a larger area - attempt to download all data at once would not succeded.
-OSM database crossed 500 GB a long time ago, displaying all of it is a complicated task that requires more specialized tools than a web browser.
+Limits like this are necessary to display data in your browser.
+Attempts to download all data at once are not recommended.
+OSM database crossed 50 GB a long time ago, displaying all of it is a complicated task that requires more specialized tools than a web browser.

 Exercise 4 - glaciers